pegasi-ai/shield/README.md

 ## ✨ AI Testing Framework

-Feather is an open-source testing framework for validating LLM responses and evaluating Reasoning Language Models (RLMs) like DeepSeek.
-With Feather, you can implement robust testing suites, automated evaluations, and basic guardrails to assess model behavior and ensure outputs align with your requirements.
+Feather is an open-source framework for statistical testing and validation of LLM outputs and behaviors.
+With Feather, you can implement comprehensive test suites, automated evaluations, and behavioral checks to ensure your AI applications perform reliably and align with specified requirements.

 ## 🔍 Core Features
-📊 Statistical Testing: Comprehensive testing suite for model behavior validation ✍️ Evaluations: Quantitative and qualitative metrics to measure model performance 🛡️ Basic Guardrails: Simple safety checks and output validation
+- 📊 Statistical Testing: Comprehensive testing suite for model behavior validation
+- ✍️ Evaluations: Quantitative and qualitative metrics to measure model performance
+- 🛡️ Basic Guardrails: Simple safety checks and output validation

 ## ⚡ Get Started
 1. **Grab your API key here:** [app.pegasi.ai](https://app.pegasi.ai)